 The Division also works closely with the Office of the President/Director to develop new strategic research initiatives and to manage all faculty appointments, promotions, and mentoring.

-Research at the MBL is conducted by Resident Scientists and Whitman Center Scientists, as well as faculty who lead MBL courses.
+Research at the MBL is conducted by Resident Scientists, MBL Fellows, and Whitman Center Scientists, as well as faculty who lead MBL courses.
 Altogether, this faculty of over 500 scientists convene in Woods Hole to utilize the unique resources and environment at the MBL, with a strategic focus on the oceans, marine organisms, and the science of global climate change.
 Specific themes include:

 - new discoveries emerging from the study of novel marine organisms, encompassing research in regenerative biology, neuroscience, sensory physiology, and comparative evolution and genomics;

 - the study of microbiomes and microbial diversity and ecology in a variety of ocean and terrestrial habitats;

 - cutting-edge imaging and computation, illuminating cellular function and previously unknown biology; and

 - organismal adaptation and resilience in the face of global change and rapidly changing ecosystems.

 The Division of Research is overseen by Jonathan Gitlin.
 Current responsibilities include oversight and direction for: